jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ```

-> The FASTQ files are not provided here due to the large size.
+>  :warning: The unmapped-read FASTQ files are not provided here due to their large size.

 #### R6.2.2 Statistics

-We can then extract the statistics of this pre-processing with the script
+We then extracted the statistics of this pre-processing with the script
 `02-scripts.backup/005-statistics_human_filtering.sh`.
-Once checked, we move the resulting
+Once checked, we moved
-`human_filtering_statistics.csv` script to our `00-documents` folder and
+the resulting `human_filtering_statistics.csv` output file to our `00-documents`
-rename as `03-human_filtering_statistics.csv`.
+folder and renamed as `03-human_filtering_statistics.csv`.

 ```bash
 SCRIPTS=02-scripts.backup